GravityShark/nix/README.md

 4. maybe replace joshuto cause it sucks and doesn't work within tmux, and also also its really slow for some reason

-5. setup msi-ec to load the same config every time